jycordero/Selenium/Readme.md

 # Testing

-For testing purpouses you might need to turn on the switch to give access to "less secure app acess" (https://myaccount.google.com/lesssecureapps) :heavy_exlamation_mark: .
+For testing purpouses you might need to turn on the switch to give access to "less secure app acess" (https://myaccount.google.com/lesssecureapps) :heavy_exclamation_mark: .
 Make sure you switch it back once testing is done.

 Also do not :x: hardecode your password in the code.
 SPECIAL carefull if you push a commit with the hardcoded password